conradakunga/Blog/_posts/2024-12-28-correctly-getting-the-week-number-in-c.md

 ### TLDR

 The `GreogrianCalendar` does not consistently correctly compute the week number using ISO rules.
-If you need that, use `NodaTime`
+If you need that, use `NodaTime` and its `WeekRules`

 Happy hacking!